Constraints on dark energy and modified gravity from the BOSS Full-Shape and DESI BAO data: Conclusion

 Moreover, in the EFTofDE, parameters appear at the level of the action, that is, of the equations of motion.
 In order to solve the equations of motion and derive the observables, a time-dependence of these functions needs to be assumed.
 In this paper we tested two different power laws, see Eq.~\eqref{Gammapar}.
 The corresponding constraints are shown for instance in Fig.~\ref{fig:gamma_BM_2x2}, which shows that these two choices correspond to two very different models.
 Therefore, the question arises of how to treat the model dependence hidden in the time-dependence.
 A possible, agnostic, alternative would be to parameterize directly the observables, in place of the equations of motion, exploiting symmetries, as in the bootstrap approach of Refs.~\cite{DAmico:2021rdb, Marinucci:2024add}.
 This would require introducing new coefficients parameterizing the ISW and lensing effects and a set of new parameters for any redshift bin of LSS data.
 The design of strategies to optimize the trade-off between model-independence and parameter proliferation is therefore a crucial issue in the exploration of physics beyond $\Lambda$CDM.
 Most of the information loss in LSS arises due to the ignorance about the non-linear mapping from dark matter to galaxies parameterized by the galaxy biases.
 One possible way to tackle this is putting physically motivated priors on them, using e.g.\ analytical recipes~\cite{Kaiser:1984sw,Bardeen:1985tr, Desjacques:2010gz,Musso:2012qk, Desjacques:2016bnm,Marinucci:2019wdb, Marinucci:2020weg}, or numerical simulations~\cite{Ivanov:2024hgq}.

 We leave all these possible extensions of our work to future studies.

 {\bf Acknowledgments:} We are grateful to Emilio Bellini, Guido D'Amico, Lorenzo Piga and Anton Chudaykin for useful discussions related to this work.
-MM and MP acknowledge support by the MIUR Progetti di Ricerca di Rilevante Interesse Nazionale (PRIN) Bando 2022 - grant 20228RMX4A.
+MM and MP acknowledge support by the MIUR Progetti di Ricerca di Rilevante Interesse Nazionale (PRIN) Bando 2022 - grant 20228RMX4A, funded by the European Union - Next generation EU, Mission 4, Component 1, CUP C53D23000940006.
 PT and FV acknowledge support by the ANR Project COLSS (ANR-21-CE31-0029).
 This work was granted access to the CCRT High-Performance Computing (HPC) facility under the Grant CCRT2024-taulepet awarded by the Fundamental Research Division (DRF) of CEA.
 The package GetDist~\cite{Lewis:2019xzd} was used to create the plots and compute the summary statistics.